rectorphp/getrector-com/data/blog/posts/2022/2022-08-05-separating-typo3-and-nette-as-community-packages.md

 We want to give these communities the freedom to implement any feature their framework needs.
 When Typo3 and Nette packages were part of the core, these features were often evaluated with strict questions "how does the Rector community benefit from it"?
 This approach leads to a collision between two unrelated worlds.

 Why have frictions when these 2 projects can cooperate and work better apart?

+Also, Rector users who do not use these community packages, can benefits from this change.
+Their Rector install load is now smaller and pulls less dependencies.

 ## Community Leaders with Strong Vision